gtxaspec/wz_flash-helper/docs/README_switch_firmware_thingino.md

 > **❗ WARNING:**
 > - DO NOT DISCONNECT POWER when the Switch firmware operation is going on.
 Doing this would brick your camera.
-> - DO NOT share `initramfs.log` when you are switching to thingino with the `setup_thingino_env.sh` script, this log file contains your Wi-Fi name and password.
+> - DO NOT share `initramfs.log` when you are switching to thingino with the `setup_thingino_env.sh` script, this log file contains your Wi-Fi name and credentials.

 ## Index